Grading Syllabus | Taekwondo4Fitness | Martial Arts

 • Self-defence (simple exercises from the fall school for injury prevention)

-• Theory (Korean and German names of the techniques and exercises shown)
+• Theory (Korean and English/German names of the techniques and exercises shown)

 6th Kup (green belt)